huggingface/optimum-onnx/README.md

 pip install .
 ```

+⚠️   Optimum ONNX cannot be installed in editable mode for now.

 ### ONNX export

 It is possible to export 🤗 Transformers, Diffusers, Timm and Sentence Transformers models to the [ONNX](https://onnx.ai/) format and perform graph optimization as well as quantization easily: